Seven Beauties (ballet): Synopsis

-Knowing about Manzar’s and craftsmen’s imprisonment, Aysha runs to the palace and begs the Shah, who feasts at that time, to set them free.
+Knowing about Manzar's and the craftsmen's imprisonment, Aysha runs to the palace and begs the Shah, who feasts at that time, to set them free.
 The Shah releases only Manzar in memory of their former friendship.
-Disturbed by Bahram’s act that didn’t punish the vizier and release the craftsmen, Manzar drop the belt, presented by the Shah, on the ground.
-This act outrages the Shah and he ordered to execute Manzar.
+Disturbed by Bahram's act that didn't punish the vizier and release the craftsmen, Manzar drops the belt, presented by the Shah, on the ground.
+This act outrages the Shah and he orders Manzar's execution.
 But he runs away.
 The vizier wants to distract the Shah.
 He shows him silk textile, on which seven beauties are portrayed.
 Shah remembers that night spent in ruins of the palace and seven beauties seem to him again.
 The Shah forgets about vital problems, what the vizier tries to obtain to seize the power.
 He goes to a village with his guards where Manzar takes cover.
-Knowing that peasants don’t want to give up Manzar, the vizier orders to trample down the peasants’ crops.
+Knowing that peasants don't want to give up Manzar, the vizier orders to trample down the peasants' crops.
 The peasants appeal to the Shah.
-But the Shah’s thinks only about Aysha, whom he cannot forget.
-But Aysha refuses Bahram’s love, who dooms the population to starvation.
+But the Shah's thinks only about Aysha, whom he cannot forget.
+But Aysha refuses Bahram's love, who dooms the population to starvation.
 Bahram orders the vizier to burn the village.
 Suddenly seven young peasants and craftsmen appear while the vizier looks at the fire.
 They commit revenge and the vizier dies.

 Bahram wants to forget Aysha.
 That is why he returns to the palace, seeking oblivion in seven beauties.
-But at that time a thunderclap is heard and walls of the palace are parted.
+But then a thunderclap is heard and the walls of the palace are parted.
 Seven messengers of the population appear and give the Shah a crook and cloak showing him that he has to abdicate and leave the country.
 Suddenly Aysha appears, saying the Shah that she loves not him, but a hunter and is ready to go with him if he abdicates.
 Wrathful Bahram strikes the girl with a fatal blow of the sword.
 The population bids farewell to Aysha and drive Bahram away.